 Static Assets

-Serve static files like images, fonts, or HTML from your deployment.
-Globe auto-detects common folders, or you can define exactly what to include in your app.
+Serve static files like images, fonts, and HTML from your Globe deployment using automatic detection or manual configuration in globe.yaml.

 What Are Static Assets?